-Other students on regional and international internships also report.
+Other students on regional and international internships – such as the Inclusive Journalism Initiative – report.
 Students on the Asia-Pacific Journalism postgraduate programme also file – it is their course media outlet.

 The strategy is to produce a distinct blend of news, current affairs and analysis – a fresh and independent Asia-Pacific “voice”.

 We are keen to tell the hidden stories and address justice for the marginalised.

 Education, climate change, culture, creativity, environment, health, human rights, media, social justice, resource development, regional security and technology are just some of the topics high on our reportage list.

 Supplementing our daily file from students are articles by academic staff, regional journalists and civil society advocates and analysts.

 We also have a link with the Reportage-Enviro student website at the UTS Australian Centre for Independent Journalism (ACIJ), which is committed to “promoting an alternative voice in the global environmental debate with news that challenges consensus or raises awareness on under-exposed issues”.

 More information about the Pacific Media Centre and its other publications is here.

 Creative Commons attribution licence for Pacific Scoop content produced by AUT student journalists and contributors.

 Pacific Scoop editor: Dr David Robie, director of the Pacific Media Centre